 This can be done through personality tests such as:

-The results of your new managers’ personality assessments could also give you a better indication on the type of manager they’ll be, and give them a roadmap for further self-development.
+The results of your new managers’ personality assessments could also give you a better indication of the type of manager they’ll be and give them a roadmap for further self-development.

 2. Strengths Profiles

 Personality is an effective starting point, but it should be built upon with a good strengths profile.

 These psychological assessments will highlight the strengths and weaknesses of your managers, giving you insights into managing them, and giving them insights into how to work in a style that will give them the most results and the most energy.

 You could use strengths profile tests such as: